MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ***Integration scenarios**: Standalone apps*

-Integrating every part of an app with Teams typically isn't ideal.
-For large apps, this may even be detrimental to the user experience.
-Consider not only which features are most used but also which features would be most useful within Teams.
-Remember, you can always allow users to pop out to the main app and access other features.
+Integrating all features of an existing application into Teams often leads to a forced or unnatural user experience, particularly in larger apps.
+Consider starting with the most impactful features and those that will integrate more naturally into Teams.
+Remember, you can always allow users to launch the main app and access the full set of features offered by the application.

 Before you begin any technical work, do some planning for your Teams app: